 Chronic conditions can make it difficult for patients to complete everyday tasks and can significantly impact patients’ quality of life.

-Patients, caregivers and providers need to share their perspective to guide policy decisions that impact treatments for all patients.
+Patients, caregivers and providers need to share their perspective to guide policy decisions that impact access for all patients.

 Below is a list of current legislation that supports patients with serious mental illness.